Overview of Volume Testing:

 When is This Testing Imperative?

 Ideally every software or an app should be tested for data volume but in some cases where the data will not be heavy, we tend to avoid this testing.
-But in some cases where data is dealt in MBs or GBs on a daily basis then definitely, volume test should be performed.
+But in some cases where data is dealt with in MBs or GBs on a daily basis then definitely, volume test should be performed.

-Following are few examples out of my own experience of 8 years that explain the ‘when’ part:
+Following are a few examples out of my own experience of 8 years that explain the ‘when’ part:

 One of my ventures was a big system which comprised of both web app and a mobile app.
 But the web app itself had 3 modules handled by 3 different teams.

 At times, even with us, the database used to become slow when we all ‘together’ added data for our testing.
 It was annoying and the work used to get hampered because of the huge volume of data and to ease the work we had to clean up the DB quite frequently.

 The data that the ‘live’ system was handling was around a GB, hence when compared to the mobile app, the web app was very frequently tested for the volume of data.
 The web app QA teams had their own automation scripts that would run at night and perform this testing.

 Another example of my venture was an ecosystem which not only had a web app but also a SharePoint app and even an installer.
 All these systems were communicating to the same database for data transfers.
 The data handled by that system was also very huge and if for any reason the DB becomes slow even the installer would stop working.